success-m/boggle/README.md

 ### Installation

-- Open a new terminal and change directory to web and follow the instructions below.
+- Open a new terminal, change directory to web and follow the instructions below.
 ```
 npm install
 ```
-This will install the node dependencies
+This will install the node dependencies.

 ```
 npm start